-If you're not a believer that peanut butter whiskey drinks can actually taste good, I hope this drink will sway your opinion!
+If you're looking for a summer tropical cocktail, you have to try this coconut and peanut butter whiskey drink.
 I love the bright and fresh flavors found in tiki-style cocktails, and I wanted to bring a new twist by adding Skrewball.

 What You'll Learn In This Recipe

-I've got a few bartender tricks you can learn by making this recipe including:
+I've got a few bartender tricks to teach you by making this recipe:

-- How to make homemade, flavored simple syrup.
+- How to make homemade cinnamon simple syrup.

-- A trick for purchasing the perfect ice for your cocktails.
+- A trick for purchasing the perfect ice for cocktails.
 Don't worry, it's cheap!